jodiedoubleday/newromney/about.md

 * Helping with the setting up and clearing away of Country Fayre equipment
 * Helping to sell advertising space in our programme
 * Booking arena entertainment
-* Helping with fundraising events
+* Organisation of fundraising events

 If you feel you could spare some time to help with the organisation and preparations or want to help out on the day itself, then please call the Chairman on: 01797 363981